VirginiaDooley/junior-dev-journal/README.md

 # Junior Dev Journal :notebook:

-_The purpose of this journal is to document my first month as a developer on a digital after completing coding bootcamp.
+_The purpose of this journal is to document my first month as a developer on a digital team after completing coding bootcamp.
 I hope that this journal will help me chart my professional growth and help others that are currently on or considering a similar path understand what lies ahead._

 * Week 1-2